gekkota-os/SDK/API/ldap/README.md

 PRUint16 nsILdapService::checkConfig (in AUTF8String aURL, in AUTF8String baseDN, in bool searchIsAuth, in AUTF8String aSearchUserDN, in AUTF8String aPassword, in bool aPasswordEncrypted)
 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-Check if configuration is ok : this is a synchronous operation.
+Check if configuration is ok : this is a synchronous operation

 <table>
 <caption>Parameters</caption>
 <colgroup>